wijaya060906/Rental-Cars-Application/README.md

 # 🚗 Rental Cars Application

 ## 📌 Overview
-Rental Cars Application adalah aplikasi yang dirancang untuk memudahkan pengguna dalam menyewa mobil dengan cepat dan efisien.
-Aplikasi ini menawarkan berbagai fitur yang membantu pengguna menemukan, memilih, dan menyewa mobil sesuai kebutuhan mereka.
+The Rental Cars Application is designed to help users rent cars quickly and efficiently.
+This application offers various features that assist users in finding, selecting, and renting cars according to their needs.

 ---

 ## 🔥 Features
-- ✅ **Pencarian Mobil** - Temukan mobil berdasarkan kategori, harga, dan lokasi.
+- ✅ **Car Search** - Find cars based on category, price, and location.
-- ✅ **Reservasi Online** - Booking mobil dengan mudah langsung dari aplikasi.
+- ✅ **Online Booking** - Easily book cars directly from the app.
-- ✅ **Manajemen Penyewaan** - Kelola daftar mobil yang telah disewa.
+- ✅ **Rental Management** - Manage the list of rented cars.
-- ✅ **Pembayaran Aman** - Sistem pembayaran yang cepat dan aman.
+- ✅ **Secure Payment** - Fast and secure payment system.
-- ✅ **User-Friendly Interface** - Tampilan yang modern dan mudah digunakan.
+- ✅ **User-Friendly Interface** - Modern and easy-to-use interface.

 ---

 ## 🛠️ Tech Stack
-Aplikasi ini dikembangkan menggunakan teknologi berikut:
+This application is developed using the following technologies:
 - **Frontend:** React Native / Flutter
 - **Backend:** Node.js / Laravel
 - **Database:** MySQL / Firebase